EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/Scripts/data_acquisition/README.md

 ### `Search_ewas_catalog.R`

-Finally, to ensure relevant published findings are not missed from the literature searches, `Search_ewas_catalog.R`, Uses the EWAS Catalog as a supplementary source for identifying potentially eligible studies that may not be captured through the primary PubMed and Scopus searches.
+To ensure relevant published findings are not missed from the literature searches, `Search_ewas_catalog.R`, Uses the EWAS Catalog as a supplementary source for identifying potentially eligible studies that may not be captured through the primary PubMed and Scopus searches.

 The script: